k2view-academy/K2View-Academy/articles/39_fabric_catalog/99_catalog_setup_guide.md

 ## Introduction

-This article describes the steps to be taken in order to setup the Fabric Catalog when working in the Fabric .NET Studio:
+This article describes the steps to be taken in order to setup the Fabric Discovery and Catalog when using the Fabric .NET Studio:

 * Installation of neo4j
 * Catalog configuration setup

-This is a one-time setup that should be performed once per project.
+This setup should be performed once per project.